Neoj1sec142/Java-etc/sect2/oop/one/oop1.md

     the name of the public class
 - the name of the class should be meaningful and should be in a capitalized form.
 For example, the class name Data is valid while the class name is invalid

+### Exploring Methods:
+- A method in Java is a block of code that performs a perticular task and may accept optional user inputs ad accordingly give outputs
+- This block fo codde is responsible for a particular task and only executes when they are called, which is in simple words when we want them to execute
+- This block of code is written once and can be executed 'n' number of times (whenever its called)
+* 1st reason methods are important: resuablility (write once exe anytime)
+* 2nd reason: methods help us group various programming statements that are responsible to perform an operation
+    - methods help to divide a complex problem into smaller chunks that make your program easy to understand and reusable
+- There are 2 types on methods in java:
+    * Standard Library Methods (javas default methods)
+    * User-defined Methods (built by the user)
+##### SYNTAX #####
+access_modifier return_type
+method_name(data_type param1, data_type param2, ...){
+    //body of method
+}
+- the return_type represents the data type of value that will be returned by the method by performing a particlar operation.
+If nothing is returned by the method, the return_type will be void